Method-ofcl/soulmask-server-arm64/README.md

 - A machine or environment with ARM64 architecture support.
 - Docker installed on your ARM64 system.

-You can install docker on a by refering to these tutorials :
+You can install docker on a by refering to these tutorials:

 [Install Docker Desktop on Linux](https://docs.docker.com/desktop/install/linux-install)